 1.2 These guidelines should be used in conjunction with the following Montessori policies which can be found in the Policies section on Moodle:

 · Data protection Policy and Code of Practice

 · Social Media Policy

-Any questions regarding Moodle usage can be directed to the Leader of e-Learning email@example.com
+Any questions regarding Moodle usage can be directed to the Head of Education email@example.com

 2 Use of Moodle

 2.1 When using Moodle and connecting services, each user must: